 The objective of this assignment is to offer an opportunity for deep learning of certain concepts associated with gender and race.
-(Gender: Gender Pay Gap; Race: Racial Slurs)- Worth up to 50 extra credit points.
-Due: Week 9
+(Gender: Gender Pay Gap; Race: Racial Slurs) Worth 50 points.

+Due: Week 13

 Academic Integrity

 Plagiarism

 One form of an academic integrity violation is plagiarism.
 Students must understand the forms of plagiarism.
 Students are provided material titled Plagiarism: Identifying & Avoiding on the course home page and are responsible for the contents of the document.